HamishPierpont/VanessaTestRepository/README.md

 ## Adding your own test
-First, make a branch for your changes.
+First, make a branch for your changes on your computer.
 The way I normally name the branches is `username/brief-description-of-what-i-am-changing`.
 In your case, `vanessaeine/implement-and-test-division` would be good.
 You can make a branch and check that branch out in one fell swoop by running `git checkout -b vanessaeine/implement-and-test-division`.
 Then do these
 things:
 1. In `vanessatestrepository/src/math.py`, implement the outline of a `divide` function.
 Have it just return 0 for now.
 2. In `vanessatestrepository/tests/test_math.py`, implement a unit test for the divide function.
 You may need to use the `assertAlmostEqual` function, as floating-point division is prone to rounding errors.